ERP Requirements Checklist for Evaluating ERP Software

 Ensuring Participation & Prioritization

-Along with ensuring you invite the right subject matter experts and stakeholders to meetings, it’s also vital that your team engages with buy-in and active participation while planning.
-The people selected will be responsible for participating and actively listening to the issues that system users are calling out.
-Key requirements must be prioritized by each individual department.
-As a team, you can chart all requirements that fit everyone’s needs and cross-reference them to create one combined list of must-haves.
+The selected people will be responsible for participating and actively listening to the issues system users are calling out.
+Key requirements must be prioritized by each individual department, creating a combined requirement list of must-haves for the ERP selection process.
+As a team, you can compile all requirements that fit everyone’s needs, including the list of business requirements for the new ERP solution, and cross-reference them to create a combined list of must-haves.

 These prioritizations should stem from performance initiatives, operational impact, and interoperability.
 Immediately look at the biggest pain points within your organization.
 Outline the biggest problems and then get an understanding of how timely those can be solved with that specific ERP solution.
 Does this impact your prioritization?
 How could this align with other issues that have been outlined that aren’t considered a large issue?